mojowen/pizza2thepolls/about/index.md

 By the time the dust had settled and the ballots were cast, we had raised $43,307 from 1,728 donors, and over 25,000 slices of pizza were consumed.

+## 2018

+Two years later we were back at it again - nearly quintupled our efforts by sending 10,820 pizzas to 611 polling places across 41 states and raising $426,622 from 10,885 donors roughly the same number of volunteers.

 ## FAQ

 ### Is this a charity?